✉️ Email Drafter

 - Vendors — Collaborative, specific on requirements.
 Include PO numbers, reference numbers, appointment details.

 - Internal team — Concise, action-oriented.
-Use industry shorthand the team understands (PRO, BOL, ETA, POD).
+Industry shorthand the team already uses (PRO, BOL, ETA, POD) is fine.

 - Compliance — Precise, formal, reference-heavy.
 Include document numbers, regulatory citations, deadlines.